2009 Super Derecho

-The May 2009 Southern Midwest Derecho was an extreme progressive derecho and mesoscale convective vortex (MCV) event that struck southeastern Kansas, southern Missouri, and southwestern Illinois on May 8, 2009.
+The tornado outbreak and derecho of May 8, 2009, colloquially known as the 2009 Super Derecho, was an extreme progressive derecho, tornado outbreak, and mesoscale convective vortex (MCV) event that struck southeastern Kansas, southern Missouri, and southwestern Illinois on May 8, 2009.
 Thirty-nine tornadoes, including two of EF3 strength on the Enhanced Fujita Scale, were reported in addition to high non-tornadic winds associated with the derecho and MCV.
 Due to the abnormal shape of the storm on radar and the extremely strong winds, many called this an "inland hurricane."
-A new class of storm, the Super Derecho, has been used to describe this event after analysis in 2010.
+Notably, this storm had a defined eye akin to a tropical storm, which occurred alongside intense sustained winds of 70–90 mph at the surface level, not associated with the bowing convection typical of a derecho.
+A new proper class of storm, the "Super Derecho," has been used to describe this event after analysis in 2010.
 Embedded supercells produced hail up to baseball size in southern Missouri, a rare event in a derecho.
 A wind gust of 106 mph was recorded by a backup anemometer at the Southern Illinois Airport after official National Weather Service equipment failed.
 This derecho was the last of a series of derechos that occurred at the beginning of May.